Navigating the Longevity Economy: Financial Resilience for an Aging World

 A collaboration with the World Economic Forum.

-Over the past 4 years, Mercer (Marsh McLennan) has worked with The World Economic Forum’s Longevity Economy Initiative to convene leaders across business, government, and civil society.
+Over the past four years, Mercer (Marsh McLennan) has worked with The World Economic Forum’s Longevity Economy Initiative to convene leaders across business, government, and civil society.
 The goal of this initiative is to bring alignment across sectors to address the demographic and financial challenges of global ageing and to support individuals to be resilient in their longer lives.

 As part of this initiative, we drove the development of longevity economy principles, in collaboration with over 35 leading organizations.
 These principles are designed to create a common language and framework to bring together the many core factors that employers, policymakers, and society need to consider to help people age well.